Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [ ] Create a junction object in Salesforce CRM and modify the ingestion strategy.
 - [ ] Create a data kit from the data lake object and deploy it to the same Data Cloud org.

-### A segment fails to refresh with the error "Segment references too many data lake objects (DLOS)".
+### A segment fails to refresh with the error "Segment references too many data lake objects (DLOs)".
 Which two troubleshooting tips should help remedy this issue?
 Choose 2 answers

 - [ ] Split the segment into smaller segments.
 - [ ] Use calculated insights in order to reduce the complexity of the segmentation query.